 History and Mission

 The Glucksman Institute also administers the Yuki Arai Faculty Research Prize in Finance, endowed by a generous gift from Stern Alumnus Yuki Arai (MBA '10).
-This honor, created to recognize and promote excellence in research, awards an annual $10,000 prize for the best research paper in finance by a Stern faculty member.
+This honor, created to recognize and promote excellence in research, awards an annual $10,000 prize for the best research paper in financial economics by a Stern faculty member.